 Monthly - Combined Neuroradiology, Neurosurgery and Neuropathology Conference, ENT Conference, ER Radiology Conference, Pulmonary Radiology Conference, Urology Conference, Pediatric Conference, Orthopedic Tumor Conference, OB/Pediatrics Conference and Genetic/High Risk OB Conference.

 AIRP (American Institute for Radiologic Pathology) in Washington, D.C. is the site for a 4 week radiological pathological correlation training course attended by 3rd year residents before ABR Core exam.

 Senior Board Prep

-It is understood that the months leading up to taking the ABR Core Exam are some of the most stressful times during a resident's career.
-The WVU program is organized (by gated promotion requirements, curricular design, and content) to ensure that each PGY4 resident is given every opportunity to prepare to perform at the highest of his or her ability.
+The months leading up to taking the ABR Core Exam are stressful times during a resident's career.
+The WVU program is organized (by gated promotion requirements, curricular design, and content) to ensure that each PGY4 resident is prepared to perform well.

-PGY4 residents attend the 4 week AIRP course in Washington, DC during the Spring prior to taking the ABR Core Exam.
+3rd year residents attend the 4 week AIRP course in Washington, DC during the Spring prior to taking the ABR Core Exam.
 Each resident is paid their salary plus given a generous stipend ($3,000 last year) for living expenses.

-Anonymous personal evaluations are completed monthly through the online E-value system by both residents and faculty members.
+Anonymous evaluations are completed monthly through the online MedHub E-value system for and by both residents and faculty members.
 The CCC accumulates and reviews rotation evaluations, results of testing, evaluations by patients, technologist, and nursing staff and advises the program director on each resident’s progress in the ACGME Milestones.
-Based on these, the program director meets individually with each resident, providing feedback on the progress of each resident.
-Career counseling, mentorship, and placement of graduate residents into high quality fellowships or practice situations are high priorities of the program director and department.
+Based on these, the program director meets individually with each resident, providing feedback on progress.
+Career counseling, mentorship, and placement of graduate residents into high quality fellowships or practice situations are high priorities of the program leadership and department.